Health & Dental

-Two highly respected free clinics provide a medical home to low-income and uninsured individuals residing in San Mateo county.
+Samaritan House’s two highly respected free clinics provide a medical home to low-income and uninsured individuals residing in San Mateo County.
 This enables them to access the health care they need without accumulating the disabling debt often associated with healthcare expenses.
 The clinics offer comprehensive, integrated services, including primary and specialty medical, dental, vision, and mental health care.

 We take a holistic, person-centered approach to healthcare.
 A patient starts by meeting with either a Case Manager or Clinic Manager to assess social, financial, housing, and other needs.
 Our team of physicians, dentists, and staff then helps patients get the care they need.